Liviu Ciulei: Biography

 From 1986 to 1990, Ciulei taught theater direction at Columbia University in New York, in the MFA program in theatre arts.
 Later, New York University made him a better offer to teach graduate acting, and he accepted an appointment at the university from 1991 to 1995.

 After the Romanian Revolution of 1989, back in his native Romania, Ciulei directed a series of stage productions that were both publicly and critically acclaimed.
 He was named Honorary Director of the theater he has always loved the most, Bulandra.
 Besides being the costume and set designer of the majority of his own productions, Ciulei, as an architect, contributed to the rebuilding of the auditorium of the Bulandra Theatre.

 Family

-He was first married to actress Clody Bertola, and then to scenographer Ioana Gǎrdescu.
+He was first married to actress Clody Bertola, and then to scenographer Ioana Gărdescu.
 He remarried, to German journalist Helga Reiter, whose son from a previous marriage (Thomas Ciulei, now a film director) he adopted.